1/72 scale SWORD model of the Grumman Bearcat

 Looking at the gear, I found the main gear legs being far too long.
 I removed no less than 5 mm from the base in order to get a good angle when parked on the ground.

 The propeller had some flash so sand here.
 To fit the propeller a rod was fitted at the back to be received at the engine front.

-The amout of filler and sanding was limited overall for the kit.
+The amount of filler and sanding was limited overall for the kit.
 After sanding, the model got a grey primer with the airbrush.
 After correcting any flaws, the model was ready to get its paint.

-Looking at real photo's of these Bearcats,
+Looking at real photos of these Bearcats,

 I found variations in the scheme.
 The rudder markings seen are often not